-- a criminal offence (including fraud, corruption, bribery, money laundering) - a failure to comply with a statutory or legal obligation - improper unauthorised use of public or other funds - improper use or misappropriation of assets (for example, theft of council property) - a miscarriage of justice - maladministration, misconduct or malpractice - endangering of an individual's health and safety - staff perpetrating abuse of a vulnerable individual - damage to the environment - any other similar occurrences - any instance of unethical behaviour - · deliberate concealment of any of the above
+- a criminal offence (including fraud, corruption, bribery, money laundering) - a failure to comply with a statutory or legal obligation - improper unauthorised use of public or other funds - improper use or misappropriation of assets (for example, theft of council property) - a miscarriage of justice - maladministration, misconduct or malpractice - endangering of an individual's health and safety - staff perpetrating abuse of a vulnerable individual - damage to the environment - any other similar occurrences - any instance of unethical behaviour - deliberate concealment of any of the above

-If staff are unsure whether a concern should be raised, advice can be sought from the Section 151 Officer, the Monitoring Officer (the Section 151 Officer and Monitoring Officer are statutory roles), the Chief Executive, the Strategic Director, any of the Service Directors or the Chief Internal Auditor.
+If staff are unsure whether a concern should be raised, advice can be sought from the Director of Resources (Section 151 Officer), the Director of Governance (Monitoring Officer), the Director of Communities, the Director of Neighbourhoods, or Chief Internal Auditor, (the Section 151 Officer and Monitoring Officer are statutory roles).
 The overriding concern should be that it would be in the public interest for malpractice to be corrected and, if appropriate, sanctions applied.